pcode-at/pcode-academy/react-beginner/readme.md

 ## Comments

+### Video #8
+We always starting a component as a stateless functional component.
+At the time we need lifecycle methods we change it to a class component.
+You can read more about these two component types [here](https://programmingwithmosh.com/react/react-functional-components/).

 ### Video #13
 This video is all about data handling and the state of components in React.
 It is important that you understand the unidirectional data flow and the problems that came with it.
 In this [article](https://medium.com/dailyjs/when-do-i-know-im-ready-for-redux-f34da253c85f) you will get a nice, visual explanation and a glimpse into the state-management library [Redux](https://redux.js.org/).